Subtitles and Transcript

 8:21 And I got to tell you, I think that was a huge error.
 You know, I think that allowing somebody, one mere person to believe that he or she is like, the vessel, you know, like the font and the essence and the source of all divine, creative, unknowable, eternal mystery is just a smidge too much responsibility to put on one fragile, human psyche.
 It's like asking somebody to swallow the sun.
 It just completely warps and distorts egos, and it creates all these unmanageable expectations about performance.
 And I think the pressure of that has been killing off our artists for the last 500 years.

-11:44 So when I heard that I was like -- that's uncanny, that's exactly what my creative process is like.
-(Laughter)
+11:44 So when I heard that I was like — that's uncanny, that's exactly what my creative process is like.

-12:52 But then he got older, he got calmer, and one day he was driving down the freeway in Los Angeles he told me, and this is when it all changed for him.
-And he's speeding along, and all of a sudden he hears this little fragment of melody, that comes into his head as inspiration often comes, elusive and tantalizing, and he wants it, you know, it's gorgeous, and he longs for it, but he has no way to get it.
-He doesn't have a piece of paper, he doesn't have a pencil, he doesn't have a tape recorder.
+12:52 But then he got older, he got calmer, and one day he was driving down the freeway in Los Angeles, and this is when it all changed for him.
+And he's speeding along, and all of a sudden he hears this little fragment of melody, that comes into his head as inspiration often comes, elusive and tantalizing, and he wants it, it's gorgeous, and he longs for it, but he has no way to get it.
+He doesn't have a piece of paper, or a pencil, or a tape recorder.

-14:25 So when I heard that story it started to shift a little bit the way that I worked too, and it already saved me once.
-This idea, it saved me when I was in the middle of writing "Eat, Pray, Love," and I fell into one of those, sort of pits of despair that we all fall into when we're working on something and it's not coming and you start to think this is going to be a disaster, this is going to be the worst book ever written.
+14:25 When I heard that story, it started to shift a little bit the way that I worked too, and this idea already saved me once.
+It saved me when I was in the middle of writing "Eat, Pray, Love," and I fell into one of those sort of pits of despair that we all fall into when we're working on something and it's not coming and you start to think this is going to be a disaster, the worst book ever written.
 Not just bad, but the worst book ever written.
 And I started to think I should just dump this project.
 But then I remembered Tom talking to the open air and I tried it.
 So I just lifted my face up from the manuscript and I directed my comments to an empty corner of the room.
 And I said aloud, "Listen you, thing, you and I both know that if this book isn't brilliant that is not entirely my fault, right?
 Because you can see that I am putting everything I have into this, I don't have any more than this.
-So if you want it to be better, then you've got to show up and do your part of the deal.
-O.K.
+If you want it to be better, you've got to show up and do your part of the deal.
 But if you don't do that, you know what, the hell with it.
 I'm going to keep writing anyway because that's my job.
 And I would please like the record to reflect today that I showed up for my part of the job."
-(Laughter)

-15:31 Because -- (Applause) in the end it's like this, O.K. -- centuries ago in the deserts of North Africa, people used to gather for these moonlight dances of sacred dance and music that would go on for hours and hours, until dawn.
-And they were always magnificent, because the dancers were professionals and they were terrific, right?
+15:35 Because in the end it's like this, OK — centuries ago in the deserts of North Africa, people used to gather for these moonlight dances of sacred dance and music that would go on for hours and hours, until dawn.
+They were always magnificent, because the dancers were professionals and they were terrific, right?
 But every once in a while, very rarely, something would happen, and one of these performers would actually become transcendent.
 And I know you know what I'm talking about, because I know you've all seen, at some point in your life, a performance like this.
 It was like time would stop, and the dancer would sort of step through some kind of portal and he wasn't doing anything different than he had ever done, 1,000 nights before, but everything would align.
 And all of a sudden, he would no longer appear to be merely human.
 He would be lit from within, and lit from below and all lit up on fire with divinity.

 18:06 This is how I've started to think, and this is certainly how I've been thinking in the last few months as I've been working on the book that will soon be published, as the dangerously, frighteningly over-anticipated follow up to my freakish success.